COVID-19 Pandemic: What You Need To Know

 Influenza and COVID-19 share a number of similarities and can present in the same ways.
 Both of them can cause fever, cough, body aches, and can lead to pneumonia.
 They are also both contagious and can spread from person to person through coughing or sneezing.

 There are some key differences between the two, however.
 While flu symptoms often come on quickly, COVID-19 symptoms may be more gradual and can even take over a week to present.
 There is also no current COVID-19 vaccine, though human trials have begun.
-Finally, while the death rate for seasonal flu is about 0.1%, the rate for COVID-19 can be much higher, depending on age group.
-Early data from China shows the death rate ranging from 1.4% – 2.3%.
+Finally, while the death rate for seasonal flu is about 0.1%, the rate for COVID-19 is much higher, depending on age group — potentially as high as 3-6%.

 What is the best way to protect yourself?